This year’s theme is “Honoring Our Nations: Building Strength Through Understanding.

 Char Teters (Spokane), protested against the use of Native American mascots and stereotypes used in media and advertising.
 John Herrington (Chickasaw) was the first Native American to walk in space.
 Notah Begay (Navajo, San Felipe and Isleta) was the first to join the PGA tour.
 Winona LaDuke (Mississippi Band of the Anishinabeg), graduated from Harvard, authored several books and currently works on restoring land and culture.

 And then, there are those we may never know.
 The water bearers, those who chop and carry wood for sacred fires, the caretakers for the Elders, the Elders who care for the children, the women (and men) who prepare food for ceremony, the fire keepers, the Elders and Wisdom Keepers who hold the memory of their language, songs, prayers and medicine, sharing them with the next generations.
 They are the foundation that keeps these cultures alive and thriving.

-We are honored by the guidance offered by Oren Lyons (Onondaga)as a member of our Elders Council and first Wisdom Fellowship Award recipient (2012).
-We’re inspired by the lifetime of leadership and community service of our Wisdom Fellowship Award recipients Tom Porter (Mohawk) 2019, Larry Merculieff (Aleut)2017, and Caleen Sisk (Winnemem Wintu) 2015 .
+We are honored by the guidance offered by Oren Lyons (Onondaga)as a member of our Elders Council and first Wisdom Treasure Award recipient (2012).
+We’re inspired by the lifetime of leadership and community service of our Wisdom Treasure Award recipients Tom Porter (Mohawk) 2019, Larry Merculieff (Aleut)2017, and Caleen Sisk (Winnemem Wintu) 2015 .
 We are grateful to work in partnership through our grants program Protecting the Sacred, with programs supporting the continuance of Native American wisdom and traditions, impacting hundreds of community members, for generations to come.